tomurillo/AUDiaL/README.md

     > nltk.download('wordnet')
     ```

-Steps 4-7 are only required you want to run the Stanford Parser and POS-tagger locally.
+Steps 3-7 are only required if you want to run the Stanford Parser and POS-tagger locally.
 It is recommended to use the [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) API instead.
 AUDiaL can be configured to use either option:

 - **Local NLP**: set the `NLP_PARSER` and `NLP_POS_TAGGER` constants of the main configuration file (`/config.py`) to `'stanford'`.
 - **CoreNLP API**: set the `NLP_PARSER` and `NLP_POS_TAGGER` constants of the main configuration file (`/config.py`) to `'stanford_web'`.
 In the NLP parser config file (`/NLP/parser/config.py`) set the corresponding values for each configuration constant.
 An example file can be found under `/NLP/parser/config-default.py`